EutechCybernetic/lucy-pro-documentation/dynamicui.md

 * Details

 The Dashboard tab will show any dashboard associated with this instance.
-See the section on [dyndashboards](dyndashboards) for how to create and use dynamic dashboards.
+See the section on [Dynamic Dashboards](dynamicdashboards.rst#dyndashboards) for how to create and use dynamic dashboards.

 {% hint type="note" %}
     Its possible that your instance does not have any dashboard associated with it at all.
 In this case, the dashboard tab will be empty and the screen will default to showing the Details tab. {% endhint %}